ConceptaNjolima/MyTNTResources/Week 1/[PM1.2] Define needs.md

 ## Learning objectives

 * TNTs will revisit the phases of design thinking.
-* TNTs will identify their target audience.
+* TNTs will learn about and identify their target audience.
 * TNTs will map the user journey.
 * TNTs will learn what makes a great problem statement.